-We have focus, and did not pursue everything we found exciting.
-Some hot research areas were not pursued consciously because we need to maintain focus within the finite size of the Institute.
-For instance, we originally envisioned joining experiments at the Large Hadron Collider (LHC), but LHC was well underway at the time of the launch in 2007, and it was not clear we could make a major impact.
+We need to maintain focus within the finite size of the Institute.
+For instance, we originally envisioned joining experiments at the Large Hadron Collider (LHC), but LHC was well underway at the time of the launch in 2007, and it was unclear we could make a major impact.
 We redirected our effort to Belle II instead where we are making a major impact.
 We could have opened up areas in mathematics much wider, but we rather focused on algebraic, differential, arithmetic geometry and representation theory not to dilute our effort.
 We could have ventured into exoplanets thanks to our access to the Subaru telescope, yet we maintain our focus on extragalactic science, in particular cosmology.

 Challenges remain.
 Since the Institute started from scratch based on the fixed-term funding of the WPI program, all of our members started on fixed-term appointments, with an unstable situation.
-Six faculty members left for other institutions that offered them tenure.
+Eight faculty members left for other institutions that offered them tenure.
 However the University promised nine tenured positions.
-TODIAS allowed us to put proposals to MEXT for operating funds and we were granted four tenured positions.
+UTIAS allowed us to put proposals to MEXT for operating funds and we were granted nine tenured positions.
+Kavli Foundation also increased our endowment in response to the MEXT funding.
 More effort is underway to secure the future of the Institute in a sustainable and stable fashion.

-- 2. Research Activities (within 15 pages) - 2-1.
-Research results to date
+2. Research Activities (within 15 pages)

+2-1.
+Research Results to Date